PropicSignifi/Query.apex/doc/query-apex/src/pages/docs/Query/result.md

 #### public SObject fetch(Integer n)

-Fetch the nth SObject from the result
+Fetch the n elements from the result.

-n: Indicates the nth SObject in the result list, starting with 0
+n: Indicates the number of elements.

-Returns an SObject
+Returns an SObject.

 ```javascript
 Account account =